ryodanqqe/goscraper/README.md

-Developing a Web Scraper with Go and Geziyor
+Developing a Web Scraper with Go and Colly (github.com/gocolly/colly)